fdeblasio/pokeemerald-expansion/notes.md

         - Instead, maybe both gym battles AND G/T battles check both badges and existing flags/GabbyAndTyGetBattleNum?

 ### Moves
+- Macros for similar animations with different colors:
+    - Metallic (Iron Tail/Poison Tail/Metal Claw) will be done once pret is merged
+    - Surf/Muddy Water/Sludge Wave has a function
+    - Heat Wave is the same as Sandstorm in Gen3 but becomes similar to Ominous Wind in 4-6
 - Replace Hypno's Hypnosis effect with a new move that uses its pendulum in the animation
 - Aqua Ring heals more with Water Bubble?
 In rain?
 - Should teachable be unchecked for egg moves due to the relearner/SV TMs?